neurogears/CSIC-UMH-Workshop-2017/_worksheets/closed-loop.md

 * Connect the `Rescale` operator to the externalized `Scale` property.
 * Run the workflow and verify that stimulus intensity is modulated by the distance of the object to the target point.

-### Exercise 5: Triggering a digital line based on distance between objects
+### **Exercise 5:** Triggering a digital line based on distance between objects

 * Create an object tracking workflow using `FindContours` and `BinaryRegionAnalysis`.
 * Insert a `SortBinaryRegions` transform.
 This operator will sort the list of objects by area, in order of largest to smallest.

-Next we need to calculate the distance between the two largest objects, but we need to consider the possibility of no object being detected, or the two objects touching each other and becoming a single object.
+To calculate the distance between the two largest objects in every frame you will need to take into account some special cases.
+Specifically, there is the possibility that no object is detected, or that the two objects may be touching each other and will be detected as a single object.
 In order to perform this specific calculation we will develop a new operator.

 * Insert a `PythonTransform` operator.
 Change the `Script` property to the following code: